Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 8 Find The Initial Circulating Pressure (ICP)

-The drill pipe circulating pressure is the sum of all friction losses plus pressures caused by density imbalances plus any imposed surface backpressure.
+The drill pipe circulating pressure is the sum of all friction losses, pressures caused by density imbalances, and any imposed surface backpressure.
 (StandPipe Pressure Calculations).
-ICP is the drill pipe pressure required to circulate initially at the selected kill rate while holding casing pressure at the closed-in value, numerically equal to kill rate circulating pressure, plus closed-in drill pipe pressure.
+ICP is the drill pipe pressure required to circulate initially at the selected kill rate while holding casing pressure at the closed-in value, numerically equal to the kill rate circulating pressure plus closed-in drill pipe pressure.

 ICP = KRP + SIDPP